 The UN High Commissioner for Human Rights also indicated that “At least 208 people were killed, including 13 women and 12 children.”
 The real figures, however, are much higher.

-Remarkably, the People’s Mojahedin Organization of Iran (PMOI/MEK) earlier acknowledged that the number of the death toll is more than a, in addition to 4,000 injured, and more than 12,000 arrested.
+Remarkably, the People’s Mojahedin Organization of Iran (PMOI/MEK) earlier acknowledged that the number of the death toll is more than a thousand people, in addition to 4,000 injured, and more than 12,000 arrested.
 The MEK released the name of more than 300 protesters who were killed by Iranian security forces during the nationwide protests.

 Bachelet continued, “We have also received footage which appears to show security forces shooting unarmed demonstrators from behind while they were running away and shooting others directly in the face and vital organs – in other words shooting to kill.
 These are clear violations of international norms and standards on the use of force, and serious violations of human rights.”